 How does the band organize your time to write and be creative when you are spread around the UK, and Tim is in the US?

 Various members of James have come and gone over the years.
-The band even broke up when Tim Booth left in 2001, but reformed in 2007 and have been together since.
+The band even broke up when Tim Booth left in 2001, but reformed in 2007 and has been together.
 How are you getting along now?

 You have stuck it out longer than the rest as you are the band's longest-serving member, having been there from the first line-up through to the present - The group was even named after you.

-JG: The name of the band came from my name, but it was nothing to do with anything special.
-I wish I could say it has to do with my huge ego and talent, but it is not, unfortunately.
-It was just from a time when it didn’t seem to matter what a band was called.
-Nobody knew who we were, and we wanted a name that didn’t sound like a band, so we thought ‘James’ is good and it’s a person’s name.
-No one ever calls me James, so in that respect, I don’t associate it with my name.
-We couldn’t use Tim because he’s the singer and that would be weird.
-Our drummer at the time was called Gavin, and we thought it sounded too ‘heavy metal,’ and the other one was Paul, so it was either James or Paul, so we went with James.
-It didn’t seem like a big deal at the time we just thought, “Cool let’s call the band ‘James.'”
+JG: The band's name came from my name, but it was nothing to do with anything special.
+I wish I could say it has to do with my huge ego and talent, but unfortunately, it is not.
+It was just from a time when it didn't seem to matter what a band was called.
+Nobody knew who we were, and we wanted a name that didn't sound like a band, so we thought ‘James' is good and it's a person’s name.
+No one ever calls me James, so I don't associate it with my name in that respect.
+We couldn't use Tim because he's the singer and that would be weird.
+Our drummer was called Gavin, and we thought it sounded too ‘heavy metal,' and the other one was Paul, so it was either James or Paul, so we went with James.
+It didn't seem like a big deal at the time we just thought, "Cool let's call the band 'James.'"